 It’s a gesture that sums up Raul the family man - the superstar footballer who prefers to shun the limelight in favour of a quiet life with his supermodel wife Mamen Sanz.
 The pair married in July 1999 and from that day on he dedicated every goal to his new bride.
 It quickly became an iconic celebration, one that many footballers perform today when they score.

 In February 2009, while enjoying one of his best seasons in the latter stages of his Madrid career, Raul became the highest goalscorer in the club's history by breaking Alfredo Di Stefano's long standing record.

-He netted twice in the 4-0 win over Sporting Gijon, taking his haul to 309 by the end of that game.
-He went on to add 14 more to set a new club record of 323 goals.
+He netted twice in the 4-0 win over Sporting Gijon, taking his haul to 309 by the end of that game, before going on to add 14 more to set a new club record of 323 goals.